Spring in Iceland – a good time to travel?

 The consequence of that unpredictable weather is that some things are not yet possible.
 Many roads are closed.
 During a walk to Fimmvörðuháls pass we had to return half way because the path was still covered with meters of snow.
 And you never know which crevasses are hidden under such a snowpack.

 The entire interior, which is only accessible in summer via gravel roads with fordable river crossings, is still off limits in April and May.
 And it is precisely in that interior that some of Iceland’s most outlandish landscapes can be found.
+The Laugavegur, for example, the country’s most famous hiking trail, in not an option in springtime.
 On the other hand, there is more than enough beauty to enjoy in the vicinity of the Ring Road, which is almost always open.

 As far as daylight is concerned, April/May turned out to be a good period.
 We were already a few weeks after the spring equinox of March 20, which means there’s longer daylight in the northern regions than in the Netherlands.
 The sun sets at about a quarter to ten at the end of April.
 And the twilight goes on for quite some time.
 The transition from day to night is very gradual: the golden hour before sunset and the blue hour after are relatively long.
 It doesn’t get really dark anymore.
 And in the morning it is already light for hours by the time a normal person wants to get up.